Global business

 Localization adapts products, services, or content to the culture and language of customers in a target market.
 As part of this process, you’ll want to customize your offerings to align with local preferences and cultural sensitivities.
 It goes beyond mere business translation and includes aspects like product features, packaging, pricing, marketing messaging, and more.

 The localization process can be challenging, so it’s recommendable to invest time and resources in developing a strong localization strategy.
-When you start laying out your plans, make sure to consider localization solutions like the Phrase Localization Suite that can help you get everything right on the first try and avoid potentially costly mistakes.
+When you start laying out your plans, make sure to consider localization solutions like the Phrase Localization Platform that can help you get everything right on the first try and avoid potentially costly mistakes.
 Phrase brings all of your translatable materials into one place, making it easy for translators, proofreaders, project managers, and others to collaborate on them.

 Similarly, your marketing strategy should account for local preferences, culture, and understanding of your product or service.
 This means developing market positioning, brand positioning, advertising, and promotional efforts that resonate with the local audience.
 For example, different countries use different social media platforms, so it’s important to promote your product in the channels that locals prefer, like using Facebook and Twitter in the US, and WeChat in China.

-Unlock global business with the Phrase Localization Suite
+Unlock global business with the Phrase Localization Platform

 Expand into new markets with all the tools you need in one technology suite for high-quality, fast, and scalable localization.